-This approach is tempting since it allows you to tick off debts quickly; however, if the credit cards with the smallest balance don’t have the highest interest rate, it costs you significantly more money compared to the stacking method.
+This approach is tempting since it allows you to tick off debts quickly; however, if the credit card with the smallest balance doesn’t have the highest interest rate, it costs you significantly more money compared to the stacking method.

 The stacking method, also known as the debt avalanche method, focuses on interest rates instead of balances.
 With it, the debt with the highest interest is paid first, working its way to the debt with the least interest.